Our detailed analyses of the Citi ThankYou Premier and Chase Sapphire cards helps you make the choice by two of the top mid-tier travel cards.

 Best for families and those who want simple rewards: Citi Premier Card

 Citi’s broad bonus categories make it easy to earn lots of points in lots of ways.
-3X on travel includes gas, airfare, hotels, parking and more.
-2X on dining and entertainment includes all the typical dining charges you’d expect to get rewarded for plus things like concerts, sporting events, trips to the zoo and even on-demand internet streaming media.
-This is not a comprehensive list either; Citi really does give you every opportunity to earn bonus points on category spending.
+3X on air travel includes gas stations, hotels, restaurants and supermarkets, encompassing all the typical spending on a family trip and the dining charges you’d expect to get rewarded for.

 Since it’s so easy to earn bonus points, the Citi Premier Card is a fantastic bet for people who’d like to simplify their credit card strategy without sacrificing rewards.
 For this reason, the Citi Premier Card is a better bet for folks who want a true go-to card.